Problems with Silica Gel Cat Litter

 The possible carcinogenic (causing cancer) property of silica, and the disease Silicosis should not be taken lightly, either (although silicosis is suspected to occur from dust that comes of natural silica).

-The blue colour often found in silica gel cat litters that indicates that the litter is fresh (it turns pink upon absorption of moisture) is due to the presence of Cobalt Chloride.
+The blue color often found in silica gel cat litters that indicates that the litter is fresh (it turns pink upon absorption of moisture) is due to the presence of Cobalt Chloride.
 This, again, is ‘possibly carcinogenic’ to humans and definitely hazardous to aquatic life and to the environment in general (use of Cobalt Chloride has been restricted in Europe since 2000 after being reclassified as a carcinogen).

 Cobalt Chloride free Silica Gel is being made available in the market for precisely that reason though not as cat litter.